Toufool/AutoSplit/README.md

 - For many games, it will be difficult to find a split image for the last split of the run.
 - The window of the capture region cannot be minimized.
-- OBS' integrated Virtual Camera does not work and makes AutoSplit crash.
-So it's been disabled.
-Use the [Virtualcam plugin](https://github.com/Avasam/obs-virtual-cam/releases) instead.

 ## Resources